ahoundetoungan/PartialNetwork/README.md

 # PartialNetwork
 Estimating Peer Effects Using Partial Network Data

-This package includes all functions for the replication of the results in Boucher and Houndetoungan (2020).
-The exact replication codes are located in (DIRECTORY).
+The **PartialNetwork** package includes all functions for the replication of the results in Boucher and Houndetoungan (2020).
+The exact replication codes are located in the folder [**test**](xx).
 Below, we also provide detailed examples on how to use the estimators described in the paper.

 ## How to install
 ```R